-Leh to Turtuk Village and Panamik – Exploring Ladakh
+Leh to Turtuk Village and Panamik – Exploring Nubra Valley

-Day 5 – Shared taxi from Leh to Panamik
+Day 5 – Leh to Panamik by Shared Taxi

-The driver was very friendly as he tried to humor a four-year-old Ladakhi girl throughout the drive while her mother happily slept off having found someone to entertain her daughter.
-And finally I listened to some Ladakhi songs too.
+The driver was very friendly as he tried to humor a 4-year-old Ladakhi girl throughout the drive while her mother happily slept off having found someone to entertain her daughter.
+And finally, I listened to some Ladakhi songs too.

 There is also a small lake Yarab which is 2-3 kilometers away which you can walk up to if you feel like.
 I was too tired to do it that day.